 Fig. 2.13.
 Results of a qualitative simulation of the genetic regulatory network in Figure 2.1: Fragment of the state transition graph

 The state transition graph contains more detailed information on the qualitative dynamics of the system, which can be analyzed by means of the graphical user interface.
 First, by hovering the mouse cursor on a qualitative state, the properties characterizing the state, notably its location in the phase space, are displayed in textual form.
 Press the F2 key if you want to focus on it.
-Second, you can select a path in the state transition graph and use the option Display variables in selected path in the Results menu to show the qualitative evolution of the protein concentrations along the selected path.
+Second, you can select a path in the state transition graph and use the option in the menu to show the qualitative evolution of the protein concentrations along the selected path.
 The states are selected by means of the mouse, while pressing the Ctrl key.
 A click on a selected state, again while pressing the Ctrl key, allows this state to be deselected.
 In Figure 2.14, you can see a path selected in the state transition graph of Figure 2.13.
 Notice that the order in which the states have been selected determines the order in the concentration profiles shown.
 If the selected order is consistent with the successor relations in the state transition graph, then the path can be interpreted as a temporal order of events.
 More precisely, the concentration profile then shows how the derivative signs of the variables evolve over time, giving rise to a sequence of maxima and minima for each of the variables.
 This information can be straightforwardly compared with available gene expression data.
-Similarly, the option Display focal sets in selected path in the Results menu shows the qualitative evolution of the values towards which the state variables locally converge.
+Similarly, the option in the menu shows the qualitative evolution of the values towards which the state variables locally converge.

-Qualitative evolution of the variables x_a, x_b, and x_c in a path selected in the state transition graph of
+in a path selected in the state transition graph

 For more complex genetic regulatory networks, the state transition graph produced by GNA may contain hundreds or thousands of states.
 Depending on the display limit set in the Properties page of the Simulation window, only part of the state transition graph is then displayed.
 The graphical user interface provides a few functions to analyze this graph.
-First, the zoom functions in the Results menu - more conveniently accessed through the right mouse button (see the overview of GNA functions) - allow you to increase or decrease the visible part of the graph.
+First, the zoom functions in the menu - more conveniently accessed through the mouse button (see the overview of GNA functions) - allow you to increase or decrease the visible part of the graph.
 Second, you can select a subset of the state transition graph, display it in a separate tab, and expand it using several levels of successors and/or predecessors.
 Third, a useful option is to reduce the graph by eliminating qualitative states that correspond to domains that are instantaneously traversed, and therefore have no practical relevance.
-This option, called Filter instantaneous states in the Results menu, eliminates 32 of the 50 qualitative states of the state transition graph in our example.
+This option, called in the menu, eliminates 32 of the 50 qualitative states of the state transition graph in our example.
 Fourth, the Search states page in the Simulation window allows you to identify parts of the state transition graph that satisfy certain search criteria.
 Finally, once a single state is selected it is possible to navigate through the transition graph using the keyboard arrows (maintain the Alt key pressed to add new states to the selection).

 For really large models, the above functions may not be sufficient, and other solutions need to be tried.
 GNA offers two functionalities that are of particular interest for the analysis of large state transition graphs.
 First, you can export your graph to a model-checking tool and further analyze its properties by formulating queries in a temporal logic (see section on checking properties of the state transition graph).
 Second, instead of generating the entire state transition graph, you can use the attractor search option (see the section on searching for attractors).